RubenHaisma/openhaus/README.md

 ## 🆘 Support

-For support, email support@energieplatform.nl or create an issue in this repository.
+For support, email support@OpenHaus.nl or create an issue in this repository.

 ---